 If a course transfers as an elective only, it may still be accepted or approved as an LDC course, depending on the nature of the course, though it will likely not be eligible for Gen Ed status.

 Which OUS schools will the course transfer to?
 (Check all that apply)

-✓ PSU (Portland State University)

 Identify comparable course(s) at OUS school(s)

-CS-202

 How does it transfer?
 (Check all that apply)

-✓ required or support for major

 First term to be offered:

-Specify term: Winter 2016
+Next available term after approval :